 This all starts with clients defining their goals.
 Not just extrinsic (I want a bikini body in 30 days,) but also intrinsic goals (I want to feel better about my efforts to be healthy,) as well as immediate, short-term, long-term, and life-long goals.
 After all, you have to identify the mile-markers that will get you to the finish line.
 As a coach, my efforts are spent on ensuring clients have realistic, attainable goals that I refer back to and discuss consistently throughout their journey.

 Shifting a client’s thought process is also a huge aspect in coaching.
-Implementing positive self-talk, learning to forgive yourself for any failures; big or small, and getting right back on track, building self-confidence, teaching them to identify wants vs needs, emotions related to foods, and the origin of food and fitness patterns are keys to lasting change.
+Implementing positive self-talk, learning to forgive yourself for any failures; big or small, and getting right back on track, and building self-confidence are keys to success.
+Also, teaching them to identify wants vs needs, emotions related to foods, and the origin of food and fitness patterns will make these changes last.

 Materials and 24-7 accountability = the recipe for client success.
 A client e-binder that starts with a “whole life” wellness questionnaire and is filled with educational and informational documents developed to answer any and all problems clients identify with when it comes to nutrition and fitness and serve as a foundation for change.
 This is a healthy living Bible in a sense that gives you the tools outside of working with me directly, to live healthy.

-MAIN LESSON: many people have to tools and the know-how to live healthier.
-What people truly need is a responsive coach to guide them through how to execute these changes, alter their behaviors, organize approach to food and fitness, and serve as a sounding board for any and all struggles that occur throughout the journey.
+MAIN LESSON: many people have the tools and the know-how to live healthier.
+What people truly need is a responsive coach to guide them through executing these behaviors, altering behaviors, and developing an organized approach to food and fitness.
+A coach serves as a sounding board for any and all struggles that occur throughout the journey.
 Gone are the days of meeting for an hour every week without contact in the moment, when you truly need it.